Fragments of Horror: Release

 Ito began publishing the series in the first issue of The Asahi Shimbun Company's relaunched shōjo manga magazine Nemuki, publishing the first chapter, "Futon" (布団, Futon), on April 13, 2013.
 Six more chapters were published between June 13, 2013 and April 12, 2014.
 In addition, when the series was published in collected tankōbon form, an additional story, "Whispering Woman" (耳擦りする女, Mimikosuri Suru Onna), was included.
 It had previously been published as a one-shot in the magazine Shinkan in 2009.
 Asahi Shimbun released the series as a single volume on July 8, 2014 (ISBN 978-4-02-214151-4), with a cover designed by Keisuke Minohara.

 Viz Media announced via Twitter on December 3, 2014 that it had licensed the anthology, planning to publish it as a single hardcover volume under its Viz Signature imprint in June 2015.
 It was released on June 16, 2015 (ISBN 978-1-4215-8079-1).

 Adaptation

-An anime anthology of Ito's short stories, titled Junji Ito Collection, will adapt stories from Fragments of Horror and several of Ito's other works.
+An anime anthology of Ito's short stories, titled Junji Ito Collection, adapted stories from Fragments of Horror and several of Ito's other works.
 The series premiered on January 5, 2018.